The 3-Phase Divorce Housing Journey

 There are also situations where couples co-own temporarily, sometimes referred to as a deferred sale or nesting arrangement.
 These can work, but only when expectations, timelines, and responsibilities are clearly defined.
 Less commonly, the home is kept jointly as a long-term investment, which requires strong communication and legal clarity to avoid future conflict.

 One of the biggest shifts in this phase is realizing that affordability after divorce matters more than the original purchase price.
 Many people ask whether they can keep the house.
 The more important question is whether they should.
-In San Diego, property taxes, insurance, maintenance, and future repairs add up quickly.
-What felt manageable with two incomes can quietly become overwhelming with one.
+Especially here in San Diego, property taxes, insurance, maintenance, and future repairs add up quickly.
+What felt manageable with two incomes can quickly become overwhelming with one.

 Tax considerations also start to surface here.
 Capital gains exposure, property tax rules, and future deductions tied to mortgage interest can all factor into timing and strategy.
-These are not reasons to panic, but they are reasons to coordinate with tax and financial professionals rather than guessing.
+These aren’t reasons to panic, but they are reasons to coordinate with tax and financial professionals rather than guessing.

 This is also where online home value estimates often cause trouble.
-Automated tools do not understand divorce timelines, condition differences, or San Diego’s hyper-local pricing.
-In neighborhoods like Bankers Hill, North Park, La Mesa, or Point Loma, two homes with similar square footage can have dramatically different values based on location and condition alone.
-Instead of guessing, request a complimentary professional home valuation from Melina and make your next move with confidence.
+Automated tools don’t understand divorce timelines, condition differences, or San Diego’s hyper-local pricing.
+Two homes with similar square footage can have dramatically different values based on location and condition alone.
+Instead of guessing, request a complimentary professional home valuation from Melina.

-A neutral, divorce-informed Realtor provides a shared reference point.
+A neutral Realtor provides a shared reference point.
 That neutrality helps reduce conflict and keeps discussions grounded in reality.
-This is where the difference between “can I keep the house” and “should I keep the house” becomes clear.

 Phase 3: Transition